 Figure 3 identifies how often this conduct was carried out by faculty, staff, administrators, and/or other students at Texas A&M University in the past 30 days.
-Female students encountered discrimination at Texas A&M more often than male students (70% vs 60%).
+Students in ethnic groups such as non-black multi-racial and Black or multi-racial with Black faced at least 66% of their discriminatory experiences in the past 30 days by people at Texas A&M University.
+Female students encountered discrimination at Texas A&M more often than male students (69% vs 60%).